inkVerb/VIP/401-shell/Lesson-03.md

 *...Something like: `/home/USERNAME/School/VIP/shell/401/iamexec` ...enter it as a command*

 **The point of all this so far:**
-- *Any file not in a directory listed in $PATH can only be run by including the path to the file, like `./FILE` or `/full/path/to/FILE`*
+- *Any file not in a directory listed in $PATH can only be run by including the path to the file, like: `./FILE` or `/full/path/to/FILE`*

 #### Find a command's full path using `which` & `whereis`